Mary Ann Liebert: Publications

 Publications focused on topics outside of the medical field include Westchester Wag, which covers the social scene in Westchester County, New York, and Rinkmagazine, a skating periodical.

 History

 The company's first publication was the Journal of Interferon Research, launched in 1981.
 Genetic Engineering News was launched the same year, attaining a circulation of 50,000 by 2000.
 The combined circulation of all titles from the publisher in 2000 was 250,000.

 The company's top five publications by revenue as of 2000 were Genetic Engineering News (50,000), Westchester Wag (50,000), Journal of Women's Health and Gender-Based Medicine (5,000), Human Gene Therapy (2,300), and AIDS Research and Human Retrovirus (2,150).

 In February 2018, the company launched The CRISPR Journal, a bimonthly journal devoted to research advances and commentary in the field of CRISPR and genome editing.

+In December 2024, Mary Ann Liebert, Inc. was acquired by Sage Publishing.
+Journals would continue to be published under the Mary Ann Liebert name.